wesleycamargo/azure-docs.pt-br/articles/security-center/security-center-incident-response.md

 ---
-title: "Usando a Central de Segurança do Azure para uma resposta a incidentes | Microsoft Docs"
+title: "Responder a incidentes de segurança com a Central de Segurança do Azure | Microsoft Docs"
 description: "Este documento explica como usar a Central de Segurança do Azure para um cenário de resposta a incidentes."
 services: security-center
 documentationcenter: na